Skip to main content

 Tracker rates at Chip

-The Chip Cash ISA and the Chip Instant Access account have tracker rates.
-You can see the current rate in-app by going to the 'Savings' tab and clicking on the relevant account.
+The Chip Cash ISA, Chip Easy Access Account and Chip Instant Access Account have tracker rates.
+You can see the current rates in-app by going to the Savings tab and clicking on the relevant account.

 Your rate will change whenever the Bank of England base rate changes.
 When the BoE base rate moves up or down, your savings rate will move on the same day.